Opening up on autism

 Many private institutes lack sufficient resources and expertise, and may end up doing more harm than good.
 Besides, with parents willing to pay any cost for their children, this is also fertile ground for fraud, Jia notes.

-She says the government should at least establish strict admission criteria for service providers, and enforce standards on fees, if it cannot provide the service through a public system, Jia says.
+She fells that the government should at least establish strict admission criteria for service providers, and enforce standards on fees, if it cannot provide the service through a public system, Jia says.

 It is hoped that the recently launched national survey will help form the foundation of a national database, and enable the government to better support the autistic population, according to Wang Yi, the director of the survey.